About the course

 - an excellent research proposal.

-The interviews are normally held by Skype or telephone and will be with two members of faculty; normally with the potential supervisors.
+The interviews are normally held online or by telephone and will be with two members of faculty; normally with the potential supervisors.

 You will be asked about your academic background, motivations and future career plans.
 The panel will also discuss your research proposals with you in detail, particularly the research questions and the proposed methodology.